-We believe our success has depended, and continues to depend, on the efforts and talents of senior management, including our founders and other key personnel.
+We believe our success has depended, and continues to depend, on the efforts and talents of senior management and other key personnel.
 All of our employees, including our senior management, are employed on an at-will basis.
-Furthermore, our founders and other key personnel hold shares or equity awards that are largely vested, and as result, they may not be incentivized to remain with our company now that there is a trading market for our Class A common stock.
-We cannot ensure that we will be able to retain the services of any member of our senior management or other key employees or that we would be able to timely replace members of our senior management or other key employees should any of them depart.
-The loss of one or more members of our senior management or other key employees could harm our business.
+We cannot ensure that we will be able to retain the services of any member of our senior management or other key employees, particularly given that some of these employees may hold equity of the Company that is largely vested, or that we would be able to timely replace members of our senior management or other key employees could harm our business.